What is CBN? Effects, Uses, and More

 Terpenes like myrcene and linalool, found in cannabis alongside CBN, also add calming, sedative effects.

-Tip: Always choose lab-tested products with clearly labeled content to ensure quality.
+Pro tip: Always choose third-party lab-tested products with clear content labeling to ensure quality and safety.

 How Much to Take?

 There’s no universal dose.
-Recommendations vary by individual response and intended use:
+Recommendations vary by individual response and also intended use:

 MethodSuggested Dose